It had been over a year and a half since the day I got sick…

 I had already been to 14 doctors, and I just couldn’t stomach going to another one.

 And then my mother heard about a doctor who performed a special blood test—some kind of “alternative medicine.”
-In an act of desperation, she made an appointment for me to meet him.
+In an act of desperation, she made an appointment for me to meet with him.

 I didn’t know much about blood, but I knew something wasn’t right.
 My red blood cells were misshapen and clumped together, barely moving.
 He pointed out a white blood cell in the corner of the slide and then another one that looked like it was disintegrating—a far cry from the population required to protect me.
 The most lively organism wasn’t even supposed to be there.
 White yeast globules were scattered throughout the entire screen, wedged into the clusters of stagnant cells.